 Week 3: Shame vs. Guilt, and the False Self Distinguish between shame and guilt, understand how shame creates a "false self" or mask, explore perfectionism and people-pleasing as shame defenses, and begin recognizing your authentic self.

-Week 4: Shame and Addiction/Compulsive Behaviors Explore how toxic shame fuels addiction and compulsive behaviors, understand the shame-addiction cycle, learn why we use substances and behaviors to numb shame, and discover practices for breaking the cycle.
+Week 4: Shame and Addiction/Compulsive Behaviors Explore how toxic shame fuels addiction and compulsive behaviors, understand the shame-addiction cycle through the lens of dopamine neuroscience, learn the difference between destructive shame and pro-social shame as seen in 12-step recovery, and discover practices for breaking the cycle.

 Week 5: Speaking Shame and Shame Resilience Learn the power of bringing shame out of hiding, practice vulnerability and speaking your truth, build shame resilience, and understand empathy as the antidote to shame.

-Week 6: Healing the Wounded Inner Child Introduction to inner child work (based on Bradshaw's teachings), identify your wounded inner child, practice compassion for your younger self, and learn when deeper inner child work might be beneficial (future workshop series available).
+Week 6: Healing the Wounded Inner Child Introduction to inner child work based on Bradshaw's teachings, identify your wounded inner child, practice compassion for your younger self, and learn when deeper inner child work might be beneficial.

 Week 7:Shame in Relationships and Intimacy Understand how shame shows up in relationships, practice vulnerability with safe others, repair shame-based relationship patterns, and learn to connect authentically despite shame.